mkoohafkan/mkoohafkan.github.io/_posts/2018-05-29-the-fog-box-gets-published.md

 (now at UC Santa Barbara).
 Cynthia had been collaborating with [Sally Thompson](https://www.linkedin.com/in/sally-thompson-686641123) (my Masters research advisor) on a dew deposition model.
-Cynthia used leaf wetness sensor data from the BORR field station in conjunction with the results from my fog box experiment to transform the voltage outputs of the sensors to actual water mass for model validation.
+Cynthia used the findings from my fog box experiment to transform the voltage outputs of leaf wetness sensor data from the Blue Oak Ranch Reserve field station to actual water mass, and used the results to validate the model.
 The manuscript was just published and it's pretty neat stuff, so [check it out](https://authors.elsevier.com/c/1X7PtcFXJOkNl)!